duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 Scope can be associated with a registry at login `npm login --registry=http://reg.example.com --scope=@myco` or at config `npm config set
 @myco:registry http://reg.example.com`.

+Package lock <https://docs.npmjs.com/files/package-locks> is used to prevend using latest dependencies if they are not desirable `package-lock.json` or `npm-shrinkwrap.json`

 # Npmjs publish package